project-ncl/gradle-manipulator/README.md

 # Source code for Gradle manipulation plugins

+Both plugins work in conjunction and therefore the same version is required for each.
+The analyzer plugin will inject a reference to the manipulation plugin.
+It has been tested with Gradle 5.4.1 and later.

 ## Analyzer

 The `analyzer` directory contains the gradle plugin that generates metadata information about aligned dependencies and the project version.